web3privacy/docs/docs/membership/personal-benefits.md

 ### Voting rights in our association

-For members who want to be more involved in the governance of our initiative, we offer the opportunity to become a voting member of our [association](/association).
+For members who want to be more involved in the governance of our initiative, we offer the opportunity to become a *voting member* of our [association](/association).

 As a *voting member*, you will have the opportunity to participate in the decisions of our Congress once a year by voting on our plans and other topics.

-To become a voting member, you must fill out a special form (upcoming) and be approved by the [association](/association/) comittee.
+To become a *voting member*, you must fill out a special form (upcoming) and be approved by the [association](/association/) comittee.

 ### Opportunity to vote in a special category at the Privacy Tech Awards